Herman Pfisterer

 Herman Pfisterer (April 1, 1866 - August 6, 1905) was a musician serving in the United States Army during the Spanish–American War who received the Medal of Honor for bravery.

 Biography

-Pfisterer was born April 1, 1866, in Brooklyn, New York and joined the army from New York City in January 1886.
-He was sent to the Spanish–American War with Company H, 21st U.S. Infantry as a musician where he received the Medal of Honor for assisting in the rescue of wounded while under heavy enemy fire.
+Pfisterer was born on April 1, 1866, in Brooklyn, New York.
+He enlisted in the United States Army from New York City in January 1886.
+During the Spanish–American War, he served as a musician with Company H, 21st U.S. Infantry.
+He later received the Medal of Honor for assisting in the rescue of wounded soldiers while under enemy fire.

 Pfisterer died on August 6, 1905.

 In 1991 the Congressional Medal of Honor Society erected a monument in Washington State and presented it to the city of Vancouver, Washington that includes Herman Pfisterer's name as well as three other Medal of Honor recipients buried there.